- History & Mission

 A View of the Primary Classroom…

-The Primary classroom serves a maximum of 28 children, ages 3-6, with a Head Teacher and two Assistant Teachers.
+The Primary classroom serves a maximum of 25 children, ages 3-6, with a Head Teacher and three Assistant Teachers.
 At the Primary level, children are immersed in an environment of choice between hundreds of hands-on materials, designed to encourage specific skills when a child shows readiness in his/her daily work.
 Because the Montessori materials used at this level are self-correcting, each child can work individually or with a partner at his/her own level while teachers present lessons to individuals or small groups.

 The half-day Primary Program runs from 8:30am to 11:30am and includes journal time, snack time, morning Montessori work time, circle time, and recess.
 Half-day students are picked up by 11:30am.
 Kindergarten children staying full-day continue their day until 3:00pm with lunch, book time, literacy block, and specials (art, Spanish, etc.).
 Preschool children (ages 3 and 4) staying full-day continue their day with lunch followed by less structured afternoon time which may include planned free play, art exploration, stories and literacy activities, creative movement, Spanish, etc.